MapsPeople/docs/src/web/v4/live-data/index.md

 ## Live Updates

-A live update is the model for a message carrying one piece of Live Data, for example that a particular room is now occupied.
+A live update is the model for a message carrying one piece of Live Data, for example that a particular Room is now occupied.
 It contains the Topic for the live update and the actual live properties as a _dictionary_ of _strings_.

 ## Enable Live Data in Your App with the LiveDataManager